youngsoul/gpg-linefollower/Readme.md

 For this project, I was using this series of books, [Raspberry PI for Computer Vision](https://www.pyimagesearch.com/raspberry-pi-for-computer-vision/).
 There are 3 books in the series.
 If you want to know more about how to apply computer vision to the Rasbperry PI there is no better resource.

-In the Hacker Bundle, Adrian also tackles the Line Follower project but takes a more Computer Vision approach, which I decied to take a Machine Learning approach.
+In the Hacker Bundle, Adrian also tackles the Line Follower project but takes a more Computer Vision approach, which I decided to take a Machine Learning approach.

 You find out more about the RPi4CV series of books [here](https://www.pyimagesearch.com/raspberry-pi-for-computer-vision/).